Tutorial: Reduced Order Model with Graph Neural Networks¶

 We assume you are already familiar with the concepts covered in the Data Structure for SciML tutorial.
 If not, we strongly recommend reviewing them before exploring this advanced topic.

-In this tutorial, we will demonstrate a typical use case of PINA for Reduced Order Modelling using Graph Convolutional Neural Network.
-The tutorial is largely inspired by the paper A graph convolutional autoencoder approach to model order reduction for parametrized PDEs.
+In this tutorial, we use PINA to construct a graph-based reduced-order model for a parametrized partial differential equation.
+The workflow is largely inspired by A graph convolutional autoencoder approach to model order reduction for parametrized PDEs.

 ## routine needed to run the notebook on Google Colab